 After stops in Gainesville, Florida and New Bern, North Carolina, Jon took a job as News Director and Anchor in Wilmington.
-After 14 years at the local ABC station, he moved to WECT/Fox Wilmington.
-In addition to his daily co-anchoring and reporting responsibilities, Jon is also the Assistant News Director at WECT/Fox Wilmington, he leads the political coverage for both stations, organizing and moderating candidate debates and forums on the national, state and local levels.
+After 14 years at the local ABC station, he moved to WECT-TV.
+In addition to his daily co-anchoring and reporting responsibilities, Jon is also the Assistant News Director at WECT-TV, and he leads the station's political coverage, organizing and moderating candidate debates and forums on the national, state and local levels.
 Those duties have sent Jon to cover some of the biggest political events in the country, including national party conventions in Charlotte and Boston, presidential campaign rallies, and a presidential debate in Winston-Salem.

 Jon has recently been recognized by industry peers for the quality of his work.
 He was named “Anchor of the Year” for the fourth time in 2017 (in addition to 2013, 2014 & 2016) for Division 2 by the Radio-Television Digital News Association of the Carolinas.
 He has also won first place awards from the RTDNAC for Special Reports on several issues, including spotlighting the effort to award Purple Hearts to victims of the Fort Hood attack, uncovering victims of the backlog of Veterans’ benefits claims at the VA, assisting local victims of North Carolina’s Eugenics Program, and profiling patients caught up in changes happening inside the state’s Medicaid system.